TSA officers are quitting as a funding standoff forces them to staff airports without pay

 “I’ve heard from officers who cannot afford copayments for cancer treatments or office visits for their sick children,” Aaron Barker, a local TSA union leader in Atlanta, said at a news conference outside the airport this week.

 The staffing shortages have also forced some airports to close checkpoints, with wait times swinging dramatically throughout the day in some cases.
-Early Friday, the main security checkpoint at Hartsfield-Jackson had two-hour waits before easing to less than five minutes by early afternoon and then jumping back up to 75 minutes.
+Early Friday, Hartsfield-Jackson had two-hour waits before easing to less than five minutes by early afternoon, and then jumping back up to 90 minutes.

-Security line wait times at George Bush Intercontinental exceeded two hours on Friday afternoon.
+Security line wait times at Houston's main airport exceeded two hours on Friday afternoon.
 Videos posted to social media showed lines snaking around the airport and down an escalator, spilling into the baggage claim area.

-In a Fox News interview this week, Acting Deputy TSA Administrator Adam Stahl warned that the shutdown could have lasting consequences for staffing, saying attrition and recruitment would likely suffer.
-He noted that after the previous shutdown, departures rose, and he expects the current situation to get worse unless normal operations resume and TSA officers receive their pay.
+In a Fox News interview this week, Acting Deputy TSA Administrator Adam Stahl warned that the latest shutdown could have lasting consequences for staffing, saying attrition and recruitment would likely suffer.
+Staff depatures increased after the record one last fall, Stahl said.

 “We saw an uptick of 25% attrition after the last shutdown, and so this is going to continue and worsen — not get better, get worse — if we don’t get a resumption of normal operations, DHS funded and money back into our TSA officers’ pockets," he said, adding that the agency has exhausted its options, including deploying emergency manpower, to keep airport security checkpoints adequately staffed.